 In this case, the Wing officials will both move to 5 yards short of the Kicker's kick restraining line as their pre-kick positions.
-The Deep officials will both remain on the Receiver's kick restraining line.
+The Deep officials will both move to the Receiver's kick restraining line.
 The Umpire will move as for a normal free kick.
 The Referee, alone, will remain deep to cover an unexpectedly long kick.

 All officials in the vicinity of the restraining lines must be aware of the likely short kick and anticipate action in the scramble for the ball.
 Officials who wind up being away from where the ball is kicked must be aware of all applicable rules governing contact in the neutral zone and must NOT concentrate on the ball.
-Instead, they must watch action away from the ball and be prepared to rule on a wide range of potentially illegal contact by members of each team.
+Instead, they must watch action away from the ball and be prepared to rule on a wide range of potentially illegal types of contact by members of each team.

-In the unlikely case of a kick being made deep, the coverage responsibilities are the same as for any ordinary free kick.
-But officials will have to hustle especially well, particularly the Wings, to reach a position on the field that approximates that which they would have had normally.
-Do not over-hustle in this situation, but move as quickly as possible otherwise to retreat toward the depth of the kick.
+In the unlikely case of a kick being made deep, the coverage responsibilities for Wing and Deep officials are the REVERSE of those for any ordinary free kick.
+Officials will have to hustle especially well, particularly the Deep officials, as they move toward a position on the field that approximates that which would have been had by Wing officials for an ordinary free kick.
+Do not over-hustle in this situation, but move under control as quickly as possible toward the depth of the kick.